-IPL Scoreboard: DC vs KKR | Law-Order
+IPL scoreboard: DC vs KKR | Law-Order

 ALSO READ

-Mumbai Indians beat Punjab Kings by six wickets in their IPL match in Abu Dhabi.
+Royal Challengers Bangalore beat Rajasthan Royals by seven wickets in their IPL match in Dubai.

-Kolkata Knight Riders defeat Delhi Capitals by three wickets in their IPL match in Sharjah.

-Kieron Pollard becomes first player in T20 cricket to aggregate 300 wickets, 10,000 runs